RedHatInsights/insights-core-tutorials/docs/ruletut_rule.rst

         ERROR_KEY_IS_FEDORA: "This machine ({{hostname}}) runs {{product}}.",
     }

-Here we defined the ``Jinga`` template for message to be displayed for the response tag for either pass or fail
+Here we defined the ``Jinja`` template for the message to be displayed for the response tag for either pass or fail.

 .. code-block:: python
     :lineno-start: 12

     @rule(RedhatRelease)